Precision Manufacturing for Complex Engineering Work

 Polymer and Plastic 3D Printing Services

-Production grade polymer parts using HP Multi Jet Fusion and industrial FFF systems.
+Production-grade polymer parts using HP Multi Jet Fusion and industrial FFF systems.
 LEARN MORE

-- MJF Production Printing: High volume nylon parts with consistent mechanical properties.
-Ideal for end use production, not just prototyping.
+- MJF Production Printing: High-volume nylon parts with consistent mechanical properties.
+Ideal for end-use production, not just prototyping.
 Materials include PA12, PA11, and polypropylene.

-- Full-Color 3D Printing: Functional, full color parts with complex geometries.
+- Full-Color 3D Printing: Functional, full-color parts with complex geometries.
 No painting.
 No secondary finishing.

 - Large Format FFF Printing: Oversized thermoplastic parts for tooling, fixtures, and mechanical testing.
-Strong, fast, and cost efficient.
+Strong, fast, and cost-efficient.

 Metal Additive Manufacturing